biplabua/biplabua.github.io/_posts/2020-03-10-How-to-install-bioinformatic-softwares.markdown

 ```
 From now I will use conda install if bioinformatic software is available in bioconda package manager.

-# Dowload fastq file from SRA database.
+# How to download fastq files from SRA database.
 Once you install sra toolkit in your computer downloading raw fastq data from the sra database become very simple.

 Find out SRR numbers for the raw data, then use fastq-dump command to download data to local computer.
-For example I got SRR number for RNA-Seq of yeast strain, which is SRR1761158
+For example, I got SRR number for RNA-Seq of yeast strain, which is SRR1761158

 ```
 fastq-dump SRR1761158